stellar/stellar-protocol/ecosystem/sep-TBD.md

 ### Minting NFTs
 This section presents a guide on _best practices_ (rather than a _standard_) for minting some types of NFTs.
 It's based heavily on [this community guide][litemint].
 Your NFT may or may not need certain elements of this guide, or you may need additional components on top of it.
 These diversions are noted where appropriate.

 At a high level, your NFT is represented by an asset on the Stellar network.
 Owning the asset _represents_ owning the NFT.
-This makes your good a "first-class citizen" on the network: it immediately benefits from all of Stellar's native features for assets like [path payments](https://developers.stellar.org/docs/start/list-of-operations/#path-payment-strict-send) and the [decentralized exchange](https://developers.stellar.org/docs/glossary/decentralized-exchange/).
+This makes your NFT a "first-class citizen" on the network: it immediately benefits from all of Stellar's native features for assets like [path payments](https://developers.stellar.org/docs/start/list-of-operations/#path-payment-strict-send) and the [decentralized exchange](https://developers.stellar.org/docs/glossary/decentralized-exchange/).

 #### Storing your NFT
 Regardless of what your NFT represents (artwork, legal contracts, friendship), you need a way to store it.
 Using decentralized storage such as the [InterPlanetary File System][ipfs] (IPFS) is a recommended best-practice for future-proofing your NFTs.
 IPFS uses [content identifiers][cid] (CIDs) to address data.
 These provide **data integrity** and **immutability**: if the underlying NFT changes in any way, its content identifier will also change.